 Requests for Assignment

 Students must be admitted to the university before requesting a housing assignment.
 New students (freshmen and sophomores) are encouraged to apply as early as possible after being admitted to the university, but requests for housing assignments will be accepted anytime.
-New students should submit requests for housing assignment to the Office of Undergraduate Admissions along with the housing deposit.
-Questions on housing requests may be addressed to the Office of Housing Services, whereas questions on deadlines, deposits, and refunds should be directed to the Office of Undergraduate Admissions.
 Students may request specific roommates before assignments are made (typically June 1 for the fall semester and December 1 for the spring semester).
 Requests for specific roommates must be mutual and indicated in writing (email is acceptable) by all students involved to be considered.
 Students must request a campus housing assignment each new academic year.
 Continuing undergraduate and graduate students are given an opportunity in the spring semester to secure housing for the following year or summer.
 Details on the process are released each spring and are subject to change from year to year.
 A student wishing to enter campus housing for the spring semester may submit a request for housing assignment during the preceding fall semester.
 Students who participate in study abroad programs (South Africa, High Sierra, L.A.
 Term, etc.) are encouraged to live in campus housing when they return.